Detecting of a Patient's Condition From Clinical Narratives Using Natural Language Representation: Discussion

-We also tested with the model CamemBERT, which is specifically a transformer-based language models for French languages \cite{martin2020camembert}.
+We also tested with the model CamemBERT, which is specifically a transformer-based language model for the french language \cite{martin2020camembert}.
 It is motivated by the success of a Bidirectional Encoder Representations from Transformers (BERT) for natural language understanding \cite{devlin2019bert}.
-Unfortunately, the result was not as good as expected, where we could only achieved the accuracy less than 60\%.
-Even though, we applied the drop-out technique as recommended from the study \cite{pasupa2016comparison}.
-We continued investigating with the simpler Transformer, which solely based on attention mechanisms through the connection of the encoder and decoder \cite{vaswani2017attention}, and implemented by Keras block from \cite{Transformer_ApoorvNandan}.
-The result has achieved a decent performance in comparison with advanced and complicated BERT-based models.
-However, it is still far below the performance from the simple MLP-NN, when the highest precision and recall are continually fluctuating at around 80\% as shown in Fig. \ref{fig:trans_preci}, and \ref{fig:trans_recall}, respectively.
-It is again confirm the limitation of transformer for clinical natural language processing classification task.
-One of the limitation is correctly identifying labels in clinical text depend more on identifying a few key words or phrases rather than understanding the contextual meaning of sequences of text as given in \cite{gao2021limitations}.
+Unfortunately, the result was not as good as expected; we could only achieve less than 60\% accuracy, even though we applied the drop-out technique as recommended from the study \cite{pasupa2016comparison}.
+We continued investigating with the simpler Transformer, which is solely based on attention mechanisms through the connection of the encoder and decoder \cite{vaswani2017attention}, and it is implemented by Keras \cite{Transformer_ApoorvNandan}.
+The result has achieved a decent performance compared to advanced and complicated BERT-based models.
+However, it is still far below the performance from the simple MLP-NN, where the highest precision and recall are continually fluctuating at around 80\% as shown in Fig. \ref{fig:trans_recall}.
+Moreover, from the result of Fig. \ref{fig:trans_recall}, we can conclude that the transformer-based model underperforms in classification tasks for a small sample size, short of clinical NLP.
+This conclusion is in agreement with the limitations identified and discussed in \cite{gao2021limitations}; the authors have proved that the transformer-based model was well suited for understanding the contextual meaning of a long sequence rather than understanding key words or phrases.